Skip to main content

 Here’s what matters more than any app feature: consistency beats perfection.

 That’s why we designed EasyHabits with a free tier.
 We want you to actually try it, free, with real habits you care about.
 No paywall before you know if it works for you.
-Then—if it clicks, if you find yourself opening it every morning—upgrade when it makes sense.

 The same logic applies to every app on this list.
 Download a few.
 Use them for two weeks.
 Notice which one you actually want to open, not which one you feel obligated to use.
+That’s your app.

 Start Building